najufmalik/NajufMalikWebsite/README.md

 # NajufMalikWebsite

-PLANS: Add more to the "about me" portion
+PLANS: Add more to the "about me" portion, fix formatting of buttons, make a seperate art portfolio page